senecadene/employee_handbook/benefits/leave.markdown

 ## Jury Duty

 Jury duty is a public service and we are all about public service!
 Paid time off for you, Glen CoCo!
+Time taken for jury duty does not count towards our minimum vacation policy.